We do fundamental research in psychology and neuroscience to understand how the mind represents knowledge.

 What is the difference between conscious and unconscious cognition?

-We think that our research on knowledge and semantics may help to provide and answer to these fundamental questions.
+We think that our research on knowledge and semantics may help to provide an answer to these fundamental questions.

 Funding